Packing List for Japan in Fall: September, October, November

 Find the best packing list to fit your trip below.

 What to pack in Spring in Japan (March, April, May): Spring in Japan is one of the best times to visit.
 It”s when you’ll see the famous cherry blossoms blooming all around the country.
 Packing for spring is not unsimilar to packing in Autumn.
 Click here for the spring in Japan packing list.

-What to pack in Summer in Japan (June, July, August): To find about more about what to pack for summer in Japan click here.
+What to pack in Summer in Japan (June, July, August): Summer in Japan can get quite hot depending on which areas you’re traveling to.
+To find about more about what to pack for summer in Japan click here.

 What to pack in Fall for Japan (September, October, November): Scroll down to learn what to pack for Japan in fall / autumn.

-What to pack in Winter in Japan (December, January, February): .
+What to pack in Winter in Japan (December, January, February): Winter in Japan gets a little chilly with snow forming in some areas of the country.
+Jackets, boots and warm hats are a must during this time to keep warm.
 See what to wear in Japan in winter here.